Scotland Malawi Partnership: Activities and impacts

+Minister of Gender Mary Navicha visiting the Scotland Malawi Partnership in March 2026.
+L to R: Tasha Boardman, Susan Dalgety, Navicha, Moira Dunworth.

 Since its inception in 2004, the Scotland Malawi Partnership has staged organisational conferences in Edinburgh and Glasgow, bringing together representatives of Malawian and Scottish civil societies, governments, churches, educational institutions and NGOs, as well as workshops dealing specifically with issues relating to health and education.
 Malawi Independence Celebrations are held in Scotland annually around 6 July to commemorate Malawian independence from the United Kingdom in 1964.

 The partnership circulates regular weekly news bulletins and monthly newsletters to members, detailing developments in the relationship between Scotland and Malawi, key news from Malawi, reports from members, partnership news, and upcoming events.

 In 2007, the SMP hosted 3 stakeholder meetings focused on funding, health links and agriculture.
 These meetings were attended by 57 participants from 42 different organisations.
 Three workshops in relation to educational links and "best practice" were also held, attended by 150 individuals representing 43 different members of the partnership and 50 non members (schools, colleges and universities attending the Partnerships in Education Workshop).
 The partnership has also been involved in microfinance, governance, housing cooperatives and school partnerships.

-58 projects benefited from Scottish government funding by 2007, including the Mary's Meals which feeds Malawian schoolchildren, and the Malawi Millennium Project which delivered equipment to schools for visually impaired children.
+By 2007, 58 projects had benefited from Scottish government funding, including Mary's Meals which feeds Malawian schoolchildren, and the Malawi Millennium Project which delivered equipment to schools for visually impaired children.

-The partnership can assist with visa problems.
-An example was the St Patrick's Minor Seminary in Rumphi.
-The seminary had a partnership with St Benedict's High School in Scotland and three days before a planned visit in 2018 they were told that their applications for visas were rejected.
-The visas were restored after the Partnership contacted members of parliament who raised it in the commons.
-The recovery was achieved, but the responsible department did not want to discuss how it could be avoided.
+The partnership has also assisted in securing visas for those traveling between the two nations.
+An example was the St Patrick's Minor Seminary in Rumphi, which had a partnership with St Benedict's High School in Scotland.
+Three days before a planned visit in 2018 applicants were told that their applications for visas were rejected.
+The visas were granted after the partnership contacted members of parliament who raised it in parliament.

 The SMP works closely with its sister organisation in Malawi which is called the Malawi Scotland Partnership (MaSP).
 In 2019 the MaSP's Chair was Anne Phoya.
+SMP also supported the launch of a Scotland Chapter of the UK-Malawi Chamber of Commerce, in collaboration with Malawi's High Commissioner, Thomas John Bisika; the Chapter held a scheduled first event in Edinburgh in June 2025.

 In 2025 the partnership decided to change its image licensing to be Creative Commons cc-by-sa.
-This would allow them to be legally used by anyone on condition that they are attributed.
-It was also involved in supporting the launch of a Scotland Chapter of the UK-Malawi Chamber of Commerce.
-This was made in collaboration with Malawi's High Commissioner, Thomas John Bisika, with a scheduled first event in Edinburgh in June 2025.
+This would allow its branding and images to be legally used by anyone so long as they are attributed.

+In 2026 the UK government introduced large cuts to its funding.
+It was reported as a 90% cut and the SMP noted that "Some of the most vulnerable women, children and families in Malawi will suffer".